IT security audit: Types, checklist, and best practices

 What is an IT security audit?

-A thorough information security audit includes an in-depth review and evaluation of the following critical components of your IT infrastructure:
+A thorough information security audit typically includes an in-depth review of:

 • Internal security policies and procedures

-• Software applications – security patches and updates
+• Software applications, including security patches and updates

 • Network architecture and access controls

-• Employee/user access controls, security awareness and training
+• User access controls, security awareness, and training programs

-The final output of this audit process is a detailed report which outlines the security gaps, potential risks, and specific mitigation steps.
+The outcome of an IT security audit is a detailed report outlining security gaps, potential risks, and recommended mitigation steps.

 Importance of IT security audits